Latias94/Lovely-AIP/client/README.md

 Apart from the introduction of the book, it also provides functionalities of adding books to book list and cart .
 Related books will show below information of the book.
 ### Book review
-The user could post an review to a book as well as view other ones reviews.
+The user could post a review to a book as well as view other ones' reviews.
 ### Book category
 There are two levels of the book category.
 We use List from MUI to implement the control of the category selection.
 ### Book List
-The book list is for user to collect their favourite books as well as review the books.
+The book list is for the user to collect their favourite books as well as review the books.
 It can be accessed from the account page.
 The book list supports CRUD.
 The book can be added from the book page.
 Only the reviews and stars from the owner will appear in the list.
 When deleting the list, only the owner or the administrator has the permission to do so.
 ### Recommended book list
 It will show a simple list of recommended book lists.
 ### Cart
 Books can be added and deleted from the cart.
 After checking out, the products will be cleared.
-We haven't implement the payment process yet.
+We haven't implemented the payment process yet.
 ### Search
 The search supports book and book list searching.
 ### RSS